Shakespeare

 The play’s the thing!

-Explore the challenges and thrill of performing the works of the greatest playwright in the English language—William Shakespeare!
+Explore the thrill and challenge of performing the works of the greatest playwright in the English language—William Shakespeare!

 While not a requirement, it’s suggested that you attend Theatre EDUcamp before attending Shakespeare EDUcamp.